What looks like mouse poop but isn’t

 Regularly cleaning garbage containers helps prevent attracting rodents.

-Utilizing professional pest control can lead to long-term savings by preventing small infestations from escalating into costly problems.
+Utilizing professional pest control can lead to long-term savings by preventing small infestations from escalating into costly problems, just as prompt action against moisture and mold and mildew issues prevents larger remediation costs.

 Sealing Entry Points

-Mice can enter through surprisingly small gaps, even those as narrow as a pencil.
+Mice can enter through surprisingly small gaps, even those as narrow as a pencil, which is why many homeowners rely on professional rodent cleanup services after sealing access points.

 Steel wool and silicone caulk can be used to block openings where mice may enter.